arvigeus/AZ-204/NOTES.md

 If question requires to figure out the order of commands, look for hints in code: for example Step X is using a variable initialized in Step Y, it means the order is Y, X.

+## Case Studies

+Read the question first to understand what's being asked.
+Then, skim the case study to find relevant keywords or sections that answer the question.
+This approach helps you quickly locate the information you need while avoiding unnecessary details.

 ## Learn your craft

 You should be able to not only learn commands, but also explain them - what they do, what they require.
 Example: To mount an Azure File Share to an Azure Container Instance, you need the Storage Account Key.